-This is a very important question, especially for those who are just starting manufacturing.
+This is a critical question, especially for those emerging designers just starting manufacturing.
 Some manufacturers also do pattern making, grading, fabric sourcing, packaging, and other services.
-If you don’t already have materials purchased, you should look in to having your manufacturer supply your materials.
+If you don’t already have materials purchased, you should look into having your manufacturer supply your materials.
 Because they are a larger company, they can sometimes get a discount.
 Be aware that they may charge a commission for this service.

-Sure your first order will be a small one, but what happens when you grow?
+Sure, your first order will be small, but what happens when you grow?
 Is the manufacturer able to grow with you and fill larger orders?

-The ability to provide services that you still need (such as pattern-making).
+- The ability to provide services you still need (such as pattern-making).

-You should also pay attention to whether it seems to be easy or difficult to contact this prospective clothing manufacturer.
-You should pass on any prospective manufacturers if they’re not able to contact and communicate with you clearly and in a timely manner.
+You should also pay attention to whether it seems easy or difficult to contact this prospective clothing manufacturer.
+If they cannot contact and communicate with you clearly and promptly, you should pass on any potential manufacturers.

-By working with a manufacturer located within your country, you are ensuring that you’re working approximately the same work hours.
-This means that you shouldn’t have a big time lapse after you ask questions, and you should avoid receiving the answers in the middle of the night.
+By working with a manufacturer located within your country, you ensure that you’re working approximately the same work hours.
+This means that you shouldn’t have a big-time lapse after you ask questions, and you should avoid receiving the answers in the middle of the night.

-Plus, with a nearby manufacturer, it’s easier to answer some difficult questions face-to-face.
+Plus, it’s easier to answer some difficult questions face-to-face with a nearby manufacturer.
 When significant manufacturing questions arise, a nearby manufacturing site makes it easier for you to visit and explain.
 Often, face-to-face interaction helps create better understanding between people and prevents confusion in the future.

 This confusion could be costly.
-If your manufacturer misunderstands what you’re wanting, your samples could have errors.
+If your manufacturer misunderstands what you want, your samples could have errors.
 With too many miscommunications, the cost may start to add up as the manufacturer remakes your samples.

 Where do you manufacture?
-They might have a couple of locations.
-For example, the business may be based out of one location and manufacturing might be based out of another location.
+Luxury clothing manufacturers might have a couple of locations.
+For example, the business may be based out of one location, and manufacturing might be based out of another location.

 Can I take a tour of your facility?